sensible-hq/sensible-docs/readme-sync/v0/welcome/200 - ui-guide.md

 ***Light yellow boxes*** represent discarded anchor data, for example for queries that return null.

-For example, in the following image, there are two filtered out "python" strings surrounded by light yellow boxes.
-They are filtered out because they do not meet the Label method's proximity requirements:
+In the following image, there are two filtered out "python" strings surrounded by light yellow boxes.
+They are filtered out because they do not meet the Label method's proximity requirements (the Row method would work here instead):

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/ui_filtered_anchor.png)